-- French Quartour Kids offers four weekends of a Halloween History Tour beginning October 1.
+- French Quartour Kids offers a Halloween History Tour beginning October 1.
 Kids won't want to miss this strange tour when they pull away the mask and see what Halloween is - and was - all about.
-Walk that fine line between the spirit world and the living; learn how to divine the future, as the Victorian ladies did and find out why those Creoles so feverishly and festively decorated their family's graves on All Saints Day.
+Find our why we go begging for candy, why we dress up and why ghosts and witches are even involved at all!

-- This year's Anba Dlo VII Halloween Festival and Parade will take place Saturday, October 18 at the New Orleans Healing Center.
+- This year's Anba Dlo VII Halloween Festival and Parade will take place Saturday, October 17at the New Orleans Healing Center.
 Anba Dlo (Pronounced "Ahnbah Dlo") is Haitian Kreyol for "Beneath the Waters" and is meant to acknowledge and honor the importance of water to our life.
-Now in its seventh year, Anba Dlo VII is unique as a one-of-a-kind, costumed, interactive community festival that also celebrates the multicultural and artistic heritage of New Orleans.
+Now in its eighthyear, Anba Dlo VII is unique as a one-of-a-kind, costumed, interactive community festival that also celebrates the multicultural and artistic heritage of New Orleans.
 Multiple bands and live music stages will be set up throughout The New Orleans Healing Center and Saint Claude Corridor.

-- Boo at the Zoo presented by Bryan Subaru Friday, October 17, Saturday, October 18, Friday, October 24, & Saturday, October 25 from 5-9 p.m.
+- Boo at the Zoo presented by Bryan Subaru Friday, October 16, Saturday, October 17, Friday, October 23, & Saturday, October 24 from 5-9 p.m.
 This Halloween celebration is a safe, fun-filled event for children up to 12 years old.
 It features trick-or-treat houses with candy, Ghost Train, a haunted house (scary and non-scary), games with prizes, entertainment and more.
-All games and treats, except concessions, are free with admission to the Audubon Zoo.
+Tickets are $17 per person, with free admission for children under 12 months of age.

 - Crawloween at the Audubon Butterfly Garden and Insectarium is the perfect opportunity for six-legged hijinks!
 The event takes place October 29-31 and will feature bug-themed trick-or treating, halloween-themed cookies, pumpkins that double as animal exhibit and a "Guess How Many Maggots are in the Jar" contest.
 Kids will also have the opportunity to see spiders, scorpions and roaches while learning myths behind some scary critters.
 Kids under 12 in a bug-themed costume get a $3 discount.

-- Anne Rice's Vampire Lestat Fan Club holds its annual Undead Conference with four days of events featuring best-selling author Sherrilyn Kenyon.
-The weekend kicks off Thursday, October 30 with an Evening with the Angels & Saints of Saint Alphonsus Church.
-The fun continues all weekend with various Supernatural Author Panels, Q & A Sessions, Book signings, raffles, The Lestat Ball & the farewell Cocktail Party with our featured authors & talent.The Lestat Ball Takes place on Halloween this year with Anne Rice be in attendance.
+- Anne Rice's Vampire Lestat Fan Club holds its annual Undead Conference with four days of events featuring American Horror Story actress Naomi Grossman.
+The weekend kicks off Thursday, October 29 with an Evening with the Angels & Saints of Saint Alphonsus Church.
+The fun continues all weekend with various Supernatural Author Panels, Q & A Sessions, Book signings, raffles, The Vampire Ball & the farewell Cocktail Party with our featured authors & talent.The Lestat Ball Takes place on October 30 this year with Anne Rice be in attendance.

-- Experience Halloween Gay New Orleans style over the weekend of October 23-26 with Halloween New Orleans.
+- Experience Halloween Gay New Orleans style over the weekend of October 29-November 1 with Halloween New Orleans.
 This extravaganza includes a costume contest, second line and brunch and benefits Project Lazarus, a home in New Orleans for men and women with AIDS.

-- Friends of the Cabildo will be hosting its annual Ghostly Galavant Fundraiser, October 25-26 and October 31.
-The three-day event offers Ghostly Galavant Tours, Saturday and Sunday, October 25-26 and Ghostly Galavant Eat, Drink and Be Scary Costume Party, Halloween, Friday October 31.
+- Friends of the Cabildo will be hosting its annual Ghostly Galavant Fundraiser, October 23-25.
+The three-day event offers Ghostly Galavant Tours, Saturday and Sunday, October 24-25 and Ghostly Galavant Eat, Drink and Be Scary Costume Party, Halloween, Friday October 23.
 The Saturday and Sunday Ghostly tours leave from the 1850 House on Historic Jackson Square.
 The tours will run every half-hour from 10 a.m.-3 p.m. daily.
 Ghosts, such as Louisiana Governor Earl Long, voodoo priestess Marie Laveau and the Baroness Michaela Pontabla, may all be happened upon in French Quarter buildings and courtyards.

-- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, October 31-November 2.
+- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, October 30-November 1.
 Mixing local favorites with well-known headliners creates a jam-packed line-up for the festival-goers.
-This years' headliners include the Foo Fighters, OutKast, Skrillex and more.
-For those who want to fully immerse themselves in the experience, the festival offers camping on the grounds.
+This years' headliners include the Ozzy Osborne, Zac Brown Band, Florence + the Machine, Deadmau5 and more.

-- PubCrawls.com is hosting a Halloween Pub Crawl October 30-Novemember 1 beginning at the Hard Rock Cafe on 125 Bourbon Street.
-Crawlers can register at Hard Rock Cafe the day of the event or online and will be equipped with wristbands and maps.
+- PubCrawls.com is hosting a Halloween Pub Crawl October 29-31.
+Crawlers can register participating Bourbon Street venues the day of the event or online and will be equipped with wristbands and maps.
 Attendees are encouraged to come in costume.

-- Creepy Crawly Children's Tea at the Windsor Court Hotel on October 25-26 at 11 a.m. and 2 p.m.
-Creepy Tea Service is $37and Little Crawler Tea Service is $27.
+- Halloween Children's Tea will be offered at the Windsor Court Hotel on October 24-25 at 11 a.m. and 2 p.m.

 Want to experience haunted New Orleans all year round?
 Check out a cemetery/voodoo or paranormal/ghost tour such as: